56 Comments

 One area I get confused by (same with Davidson, with whom I've discussed this a bit) is 'research taste'.
 When you say things like 'better at research taste', and when I look at your model diagram, it seems you're thinking of taste as a generic competence.
 But what is taste?
 It's nothing but a *partially-generalising learned heuristic model of experiment value-of-information*.
 (Said another way, it's a heuristic value function for the 'achieve insight' objective of research).

 How do you get such learned models?
-No other way than by *experimental throughpout and observation thereof* (direct or indirect: can include textbooks or notes and discussions with existing experts)!
+No other way than by *experimental throughput and observation thereof* (direct or indirect: can include textbooks or notes and discussions with existing experts)!

 See https://www.oliversourbut.net/i/164078462/research-and-taste

-This makes sample efficiency (of taste accumulation) and experimental throughout extremely important, central in my view.
-You might think that expert interviews and reading all the textbooks ever etc provide meaningful jumpstart to the taste *stock*.
+This makes sample efficiency (of taste accumulation) and experimental throughput extremely important, central in my view.
+You might think that expert interviews and reading all the textbooks ever etc. provide meaningful jumpstart to the taste *stock*.
 But they certainly don't help with the flow.
 So then you need to know how fast it depreciates over the relevant regime.

 (Besides pure heuristic improvements, if you think faster, you can also *reason* your way to somewhat better experiment design, both by naively pumping your taste heuristics for best-of-k, or by combining and iterating on designs.
 I think this reasoning boost falls off quite sharply, but I'm unsure.
 See https://www.lesswrong.com/posts/qPX22TkjY7jkCavj6/better-than-logarithmic-returns-to-reasoning)